donaldChiaye/discordBot/README.md

 # run the main script
 $ yarn run start

-# run the ads script to send "Complete Registration" event to facebook on each new user
+# run the ads script to send "Custom conversion" event to facebook on each new user
 $ yarn run ads

-# The ads script is not integration database saving.
 ```